MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/application-tab-templates.md

 | `data` | Provide string or key value pair, according to the requirement of the web resource. | No | String <br><br> Slugs <br> <br> OData <br><br><br> | contoso <br><br> `{anchor.title}` <br><br> `{anchor._customerid_value@OData.Community.Display.V1.FormattedValue}` <br> `{$odata.incident.title.?$filter=incidentid eq '{anchor.incidentid}'&$select=title}` <br> |

 >[!Note]
-> When an agent switches from a tab template of type web resource to another tab, and then switches back to the tab template with the web resource, the page will be refreshed to the initial state.
+> When an agent switches from the web resource type of tab template to another tab, and then switches back to the web resource type of tab template, then the page will be refreshed to the initial state.

 ### Custom (Preview)